What's In This Article

 Denture tablets are made to remove stains, and this works amazingly well when it comes to removing tomato sauce stains out of plastic.

 Fill your container with water, pop in 1 packet of tablets, and walk away.
-Although they work really well, most times they’ll take up to 6 hours to pick away at the stain.
+Although they work well, most times they’ll take up to 6 hours to pick away at the stain.

 It’s best to leave it in the container overnight and rinse it out the next morning.